godotengine/godot-docs/classes/class_fogmaterial.rst

 | *Getter*  | get_height_falloff()      |
 +-----------+---------------------------+

-Sets the rate by which the height-based fog decreases in density as height increases in world space.
+The rate by which the height-based fog decreases in density as height increases in world space.
 A high falloff will result in a sharp transition, while a low falloff will result in a smoother transition.
-A value of ``0`` results in uniform-density fog.
+A value of ``0.0`` results in uniform-density fog.
 The height threshold is determined by the height of the associated :ref:`FogVolume<class_FogVolume>`.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`